Deloitte/beacon/README.md

 A stable framework of strongly typed code with highly testable components and minimal dependencies to provide a clear and stable developer experience and ability to extend as needed.

 ### What is compiled?
-The output of this library is a single minified javascript file called `beacon.js` which can be installed into any web experience and further configured to collect web analytics events.
+The output of this library is a single minified javascript file called `beacon.js` which currently is 4.6KB (when gzipped) which represents a tiny footprint to install into any web experience and further configured web analytics events.
 You get the latest file from [GitHub Pages](https://deloitte.github.io/beacon/beacon.js) or from the [GitHub Releases](https://github.com/Deloitte/beacon/releases) folder.

 <a id="play"></a>